TomDDG/ZXPicoMD/README.md

 - FAT32 & exFAT supported SD cards up to a theoretical 256TB (I've only tested a lowly 64GB which can easily fit every Spectrum game and program ever made multiple times)
 - Reset button just in case (also makes it easier to flash the Pico)
 - Buzzer in case you like a buzzing sound to "simulate" the drive motor
-- Includes a version of my Z80onMDR tool (https://github.com/TomDDG/Z80onMDR_lite) to make it easy to load Z80 & SNA snapshots on the fly
+- Includes a version of my Z80onMDR tool (https://github.com/TomDDG/Z80onMDR_lite) to make it easy to load Z80 & SNA snapshots on the fly.
+Very useful as not many actual Microdrives cartridges released commercially.

-Load up the SD card with all your favourite games and programs, most likely Z80 snapshot versions as not many Microdrives released, and enjoy hours of nostalgia with the blistering 15kB/sec transfer rate.
+Load up the SD card with all your favourite games and programs and enjoy hours of nostalgia with the blistering 15kB/sec transfer rate.
 Yes you can now load a game in a few seconds!

 Built from the ground up using the the Pico C SDK (https://raspberrypi.github.io/pico-sdk-doxygen/).
 Big thanks to Alex from OqtaDrive fame (https://codeberg.org/xelalexv/oqtadrive) for help with understanding the Microdrive hardware & toubleshooting.